 Technical skills.
 Assemblers and fabricators must be able to understand technical manuals, blue prints, and schematics for a wide range of products and machines to properly manufacture the final product.

-The median annual wage for assemblers and fabricators was $28,580 in May 2012.
-The median wage is the wage at which half the workers in an occupation earned more than that amount, and half earned less.
-The lowest 10 percent earned less than $18,400, and the top 10 percent earned more than $48,110.
+The median annual wage for assemblers and fabricators was $33,710 in May 2019.
+The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
+The lowest 10 percent earned less than $23,000, and the highest 10 percent earned more than $54,660.

-In May 2012, the median annual wages for assemblers and fabricators were as follows:
+Median annual wages for assemblers and fabricators in May 2019 were as follows:

 Wages vary by industry, geographic region, skill, education level, and complexity of the machinery operated.

-Most assemblers and fabricators are employed full time, sometimes working evenings and weekends.
+Most assemblers and fabricators are employed full time and may need to work evenings and weekends.

-Employment of assemblers and fabricators is projected to grow 4 percent from 2012 to 2022, slower than the average for all occupations.
+Overall employment of assemblers and fabricators is projected to decline 11 percent from 2018 to 2028.

-Qualified applicants, including those with technical vocational training and certification, are likely to have the best job opportunities in the manufacturing sector, particularly in growing, high-technology industries, such as aerospace and electro-medical devices.
+Qualified applicants, including those with technical vocational training and certification, are likely to have the best job opportunities in growing, high-technology industries, such as aerospace and electro-medical devices manufacturing.

-Some employers report difficulty finding qualified applicants looking for manufacturing employment.
-Many job openings are expected to result from the need to replace workers who leave or retire from this large occupation.
+Many job openings are expected to result from the need to replace workers who leave or retire from these large occupations.